wu1wu/docs/language/primitives/2d/path.md

 <path d="M30 10 l 10 10 l 10 -10 z"/>
 {% endcraftml %}

-You can draw a path using another program and export it as an svg path tag to use in craftml.
+Typically, you would use another drawing program to draw a path and export it as an SVG tag to use in CraftML, because it is quite difficult to write out a path descriptor manually.

 {% craftml %}
 <path d="M425.714,298.795c-3.315-25.56-31.224-50.174-59.725-52.675c-1.32-0.116-2.678-0.175-4.035-0.175